MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Experimental_Features.md

 public class InvokeWebRequestCommand : WebCmdletBase { ... }
 ```

-In this example, there is a newer experimental `Invoke-WebRequest` cmdlet.
-If the `PSWebCmdletV2` experimental feature is not enabled, then the non-
-experimental `InvokeWebRequestCommand` implements the cmdlet.
-However, if
-the `PSWebCmdletV2` experimental feature is enabled, then the existing
+When the `PSWebCmdletV2` experimental feature is enabled, the existing
-`InvokeWebRequestCommand` implementation is hidden and the `InvokeWebRequestCommandV2`
+`InvokeWebRequestCommand` implementation is hidden and the
+`InvokeWebRequestCommandV2` provides the implementation of
+`Invoke-WebRequest`.

-is available implementing `Invoke-WebRequest`.
-This allows users to try out
-the new cmdlet and provide feedback while reverting to the non-experimental
+This allows users to try out the new cmdlet and provide feedback then revert
-version when needed.
+to the non-experimental version when needed.

 ### Experimental Parameters in Cmdlets

+The `Experimental` attribute can also be applied to individual parameters.
-If the experimental feature is a new set of parameters on an existing cmdlet
+This allows you to create an experimental set of parameters for an existing
-rather than an entirely new cmdlet, the `Experimental` attribute can also be
+cmdlet rather than an entirely new cmdlet.
-applied to parameters:

 ```csharp
 [Experimental("PSNewAddTypeCompilation", ExperimentAction.Show)]